"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 Nick found the unconscious dog, unfastened his leash and slung him around his neck.
 His legs were long and bony, and Nick grasped his ankles while using his foot to slide open the patio door.
 “Hello!
 Hello!
 Is anyone here?” he shouted, moving quickly through the house, checking all the rooms.
 He kicked in a locked door.
 “Einai kanena etho?”
-The house was remarkably smoke-free, and the dog, bouncing on Nick’s shoulders, soon recovered, but he didn’t want to let the dog loose for fear that it would bolt back into danger.
+The house was remarkably smoke-free, and the dog, bouncing on Nick’s shoulders, soon recovered, but he didn’t want to let him loose for fear he would bolt back into danger.

-When certain no one was trapped inside, he ran back out; and Dingo, unhappy to be in the smoke again, bucked hard as Nick jogged downhill through the burning brush.
+When certain no one was trapped inside, he ran back out.
+Dingo, unhappy to be in the smoke again, bucked hard as Nick jogged downhill through the burning brush.
 A glowing ember landed on his forehead, but he couldn’t risk letting go of the dog to brush it off.
-Once out of danger, he gladly rolled the unhappy animal off his shoulders.
+Once back on the road, he gladly rolled the unhappy animal off his shoulders.

 “Dingo!”
 Shirley cried as he leapt up to kiss her.

 Nick, between coughs, told the fire chief, “Kopsete ta megala dendra na pesoun pros to meros mas.”
-Cut the big trees to fall on us.
+Cut the big trees to fall toward us.